Top 5 PCB Design Guidelines Every PCB Designer Needs to Know

 Organization.
 It’s recommended to place all your surface mount devices (SMD) components on the same side of your board according to SMD PCB design rules.
 All through-hole (TH) components should be placed on the top side of your board to minimize the number of assembly steps.

-One final PCB design guideline to keep in mind - when using mixed-technology components (through-hole and surface mount components), manufacturers might require an extra process to assemble your board, which will add to your overall costs.
+One final PCB layout design guideline to keep in mind - when using mixed-technology components (through-hole and surface mount components), manufacturers might require an extra process to assemble your board, which will add to your overall printed circuit board costs.

 Good Chip Components Orientation (left) and Poor Chip Components Orientation (right)